Skip to main content

 Creating an HTML Photo Gallery

-1. Navigate to the Bridge Files folder, then open the Australia Photo Shoot folder.
+1. Navigate into the Bridge Files folder, then into the Australia Photo Shoot folder.

-3. Switch to Window > Workspace > Output to access the gallery creation tools.
+3. Go to Window > Workspace > Output.

-5. In the Output panel header, click the Web Gallery button to access web-specific templates.
+5. At the top of the Output panel, click the Web Gallery button.

-6. From the Template dropdown, select HTML Gallery for maximum compatibility.
+6. From the Template menu, choose HTML Gallery.

 Creating a Flash Photo Gallery

-1. In the Output panel's Template menu, choose Lightroom Flash Gallery.
+1. At the top of the Output panel, from the Template menu choose Lightroom Flash Gallery.

-3. Configure the Site Info section with these professional settings:
+3. In the Site Info section, enter the following settings:

 Site Title: Australia Photo Shoot